Nsustain/nsustain.com/README.md

   <b>How we made our website</b>
 </p>

-We documented how we made Nsustain every step of the way, in case you'd like to contribute.
+We documented how Nsustain was made every step of the way, in case you'd like to contribute.
 This will be helpful if you'd like